Lentil Loaf

 In a large pan, cook the onions, mushrooms and carrots for about 5 minutes, until softened.
 Set aside.

-Dump the lentils/walnuts into a large bowl, then add the cooked vegetables, ground flaxseeds, ketchup, vegan Worcestershire sauce, salt and thyme.
+Transfer the lentils/walnuts into a large bowl, then add all the other loaf ingredients except the breadcrumbs.
 Stir well, then add 1/2 cup of the breadcrumbs and mix.
 Mix in the last 1/4 cup of breadcrumbs if the mixture is still quite wet, but not if it’s dry.
 If it happens to be too crumbly and dry, add a few tablespoons of water.
 This will largely depend on the moisture level in your lentils.

 Push the mixture evenly into the pan, cover with foil and bake for 30 minutes.
 After 30 minutes, remove the foil, top with the ketchup topping, and pop it back in for 10 minutes.
 Remove from oven, let cool for 15-20 minutes before slicing and serving.